springboard data analytics review

 Maybe that was just my mentor.
 I don’t mind the fact that the material was outsourced from other websites, but I wonder why it was that expensive when they’re essentially just giving us links for instruction.

-Also read: Lambda School Data Science review
+Also read: Bloomtech Data Science review

 I can’t say I recommend it compared to other courses, and I don’t feel like I got my money’s worth.